 Making a threat or reprisal against unlicensed business 300

 Short-term rental company licences must be renewed annually.
-The application fee of $5,321.85 is one-time and there is no yearly renewal fee.
+The yearly renewal fee is $10,000.

 A renewal notice, identifying any documents required to renew the licence, will be mailed to the address on file.
 Companies need to renew licence within a grace period of 90 days.